Celebrating 15 years

 Set up in 1992, Projects Abroad specialises in offering Gap Year and university students a diverse range of projects and destinations throughout Asia, Africa, Eastern Europe and Latin America.
 Projects Abroad offers 80 different placements in areas such as sport, medicine, teaching, conservation, journalism, business and community development.

-Photograph shows Alan Flood, who did a teaching placement at the Lighthouse Orphanage in Cambodia.
+Photograph shows Alan Flood, who did a teaching placement at the Lighthouse Care centre in Cambodia.

 Photographs, interviews and case studies are all available upon request.